AustinKong/helios/README.md

 Some info:

-* Trajectory shown when creating a celestial body is not an absolute prediction of its trajectory, it is merely the treajectory that would be taken if m1 >> m2
+* Trajectory shown when creating a celestial body is not an absolute prediction of its trajectory, it is merely the trajectory that would be taken if m1 >> m2
 * Units used in this project are not accurate to reality, so are the conversions and representations - this is merely a fun project to observe the effects to Newton's Law
 * Real-time fps counter
 * G = 0.6